A

 Ferox Trout

 Ferox trout are a type of trout found in Ireland, England, Scotland, and Wales.
-They are a large trout that feeds mainly on arctic char, where it is available.
+It is a large trout that feeds mainly on arctic char, where available.
 Because of this, they are mostly found in lakes where there is a decent population of char.

 Humans

-People who enjoy fishing also enjoy trying for char.
-They use large lures that reach deep into rivers and lakes to find the fish where they enjoy swimming.
+People who enjoy fishing also enjoy fishing for char.
+They use large lures that reach deep into rivers and lakes to find the fish in their preferred depths.
 If you give it a try, be aware that in some areas, it is required or recommended to throw char back if it is under or over a certain size.
-Other areas have a limit on how many fish or how many pounds of fish you can take home with you.
+For example, in Alaska in 2026, anglers may keep 2 arctic char per day with no size limit in lakes, while in Canada, the limit may be 12 arctic char or 2.25 kg round weight plus one fish, depending on the region.

 Humans affect arctic char in another way.
 Several lake and river populations of char have been killed off due to acidification of the water or poor water quality.
 This can happen due to chemical runoff from commercial agriculture and other activities.